Moonsong-Labs/ai-nexus/src/orchestrator/memory/project_states.md

 1. Gather requirements
 2. Architect the design
+3. Create the needed tasks
-3. Code and implement the design
+4. Code and implement the design
-4. Test the code
+5. Test the code
-5. Review the code
+6. Review the code

 A step may request to update memory, if yes then update the memory via team member.
 MUST only update memory when explicitly asked to memorize, remember etc.